 If you have four or more employees, you can’t discriminate against noncitizens that have the legal right to work in the United States, according to the.
 The law does not allow you to not hire somebody because the paperwork that comes with him or her is more time-consuming.

 One of those forms is the I-9 form.
 The I-9 form requires you to confirm that the person is allowed to work in the United States.
-You aren’t required to be an expert in spotting fake documents but you have to do more than take the person at their word.
-Learn more about the I-9.
+You aren’t required to be an expert in spotting fake documents, but you have to do more than take the person at their word.

 5. Not Reading a Contract